CAFDataProcessing/worker-document/README.md

 }
 ```
 This is the last function called by worker on the task message.
-This function is passed `TaskEventObject`as an argument.
+This function is passed `TaskEventObject` as an argument.

-The structure of the `TaskEventObject`explained in `onProcessTask` section.
+The structure of the `TaskEventObject` is explained in [onProcessTask](#onProcessTask) section.

-For more details of the `TaskEventObject`, refer the [onProcessTask](#onProcessTask) section.
+Irrespective of the value of cancellation flag, this event will be triggered always while processing document.

 #### onError